kyscg/kyscg.github.io/_posts/2022-03-06-moralitycowardice.md

 published: true
 ---

+> Of all evil I deem you capable: therefore I want the good from you.
+Verily, I have often laughed at the weaklings who thought themselves good because they had no claws.

 If you don't have the courage to commit a crime, it doesn't mean you're moral for not committing a crime.
 It just means you're afraid of doing it.
-We can see this in mob violence, people riot because they don't think they'll get caught.
+We can see this in mob violence, people riot and loot during protests because they don't think they'll get caught.

 ---